Skip to main content

 Automation replaces repetitive clicks, tabular history replaces fragile notes, and large grids shrink from impractical manual work to minutes of machine time.

 Benefits sound generic until you tie them to behaviors.
 Automated workflow means I stop acting like a human robot for three hundred clicks.
 Data-driven decisions means I can compare candidates side by side on drawdown and profit factor, not only on whichever run I remember looking prettiest.
-Efficiency is simply the product law again: five thousand honest runs are not a moral virtue, they are a scheduling problem, and automation is how the schedule becomes real.
+Efficiency is simply the product law again: five thousand honest runs are not a moral virtue, they're a scheduling problem, and automation is how the schedule becomes real.

 Does it work with any TradingView strategy?